-- 1) provide a medium for the exchange of ideas and information among Amateur Radio experimenters, - 2) document advanced technical work in the Amateur Radio field, and - 3) support efforts to advance the state of the $\operatorname{\mathsf{Amateur}}\nolimits$ Radio art.
+1) provide a medium for the exchange of ideas and information among Amateur Radio experimenters,

+2) document advanced technical work in the Amateur Radio field, and

+3) support efforts to advance the state of the Amateur Radio art.

-All correspondence concerning QEX should be addressed to the American Radio Relay League, 225 Main Street, Newington, CT 06111 USA.
+All correspondence concerning QEX should be addressed to the American Radio Relay League, 225 Main St., Newington, CT 06111 USA.
 Envelopes containing manuscripts and letters for publication in QEX should be marked Editor, QEX.

 Both theoretical and practical technical articles are welcomed.
 Manuscripts should be submitted in word-processor format, if possible.
-We can redraw any figures as long as their content is clear.
-Photos should be glossy, color or black-and-white prints of at least the size they are to appear in QEX or high-resolution digital images (300 dots per inch or higher at the printed size).
-Further information for authors can be found on the Web at www.arrl.org/qex/ or by e-mail to qex@arrl.org.
+We can redraw any Photos should be glossy, color or black-and-white prints of at least the size they are to appear in QEX or high-resolution digital images (300 dots per inch or higher at the printed size).
+Further information for authors can be found on the Web at www.arrl.org/qex/ or by e-mail to qex@arrl.org